bkimminich/it-security-lecture/slides/02-01-owasp.md

 # [OWASP](https://owasp.org)

-> The Open Web Application Security Project (OWASP) is a nonprofit
+> The Open Web Application Security Project® (OWASP) is a nonprofit
 > foundation that works to improve the security of software.
 Through
-> community-led open source software projects, hundreds of local
+> community-led open-source software projects, hundreds of local
 > chapters worldwide, tens of thousands of members, and leading
 > educational and training conferences, the OWASP Foundation is the
 > source for developers and technologists to secure the web.